-Performing the above test required 8 x $10^5$ PBMC to be seeded into the antigen-specific assay, plus we added an optional pan Ig class/subclass assay requiring an additional 8 x 10 PBMC (Figure 5A, and Note 4).
-As PBMC can be cryopreserved without loss of B cell functionality [7], samples can be run in batches instead of testing them one by one as soon as the blood is drawn (Note 13).
-During freeze-thawing up to 30% of the cells may be lost, but the functionality of the recovered B cells will be unaltered compared to freshly isolated PBMC ([7], and Becza et al., manuscript in preparation).
-If an additional polyclonal stimulation is needed prior to the actual ImmunoSpot® test to convert resting Bmem into ASC, approximately 50% of the frozen PBMC will be recovered after thawing and performing the five-day in vitro polyclonal stimulation protocol (N. Becza, manuscript in preparation).
-Therefore, only $8.8 \times 10^5$ PBMC are needed for the type of test shown in Figure 5, and allowing for a safety margin in cell recovery, we suggest that 2-3 million PBMC should be cryopreserved per aliquot to perform such a test.
-Furthermore, we recommend freezing several aliquots of PBMC (or other single cell suspensions) to permit subsequent tests using higher cell inputs and/or additional replicates in scenarios where antigen-specific ASC frequencies are very low (Note 15).
-Furthermore, the availability of additional aliquots of cell material permits further in-depth characterization of affinity distributions or heterotypic cross-reactivity within the Bmem-derived ASC repertoire (Note 16 and 17) and references [1] and [3].
+Fig. 5a and Note 4).
+As PBMC can be cryopreserved without loss of B cell functionality [7], samples can be run in batches instead of testing them one by one as soon as the blood is drawn (see Note 13).
+During freeze-thawing up to 30% of the cells may be lost, but the functionality of the recovered B cells will be unaltered compared to freshly isolated PBMC ([7] and Becza et al., manuscript in preparation).
+If an additional polyclonal stimulation is needed prior to the actual ImmunoSpot® test to convert resting Bmem into ASC, approximately 50% of the frozen PBMC will be recovered after thawing and performing the 5 day in vitro polyclonal stimulation protocol (N. Becza, manuscript in preparation).
+Therefore, only $8.8 \times 10^5$ PBMC are needed for the type of test shown in Fig. 5, and allowing for a safety margin in cell recovery, we suggest that $2-3 \times 10^6$ PBMC should be cryopreserved per aliquot to perform such a test.
+Furthermore, we recommend freezing several aliquots of PBMC (or other single-cell suspensions) to permit subsequent tests using higher cell inputs and/or additional replicates in scenarios where antigen-specific ASC frequencies are very low (see Note

+15).
+Furthermore, the availability of additional aliquots of cell material permits further in-depth characterization of affinity distributions or heterotypic cross-reactivity within the Bmem-derived ASC repertoire (see Notes 16 and 17) and references [1, 3].

-In the following, we provide detailed protocols for cryopreservation of PBMC to maintain their full functionality, subsequent polyclonal stimulation of these PBMC to differentiate resting Bmem into ASC, and four-color ImmunoSpot® assays for defining the Ig class and IgG subclass use of antigen-specific ASC.
+In the following, we provide detailed protocols for cryopreservation of PBMC to maintain their full functionality, subsequent polyclonal stimulation of these PBMC to differentiate resting Bmem into ASC, and four-color ImmunoSpot® assays for defining the Ig class and IgG subclass usage of antigen-specific ASC.

-2. Materials
+2 Materials